Mariano Ospina Rodríguez: Biographic data

 Ospina was born in Guasca, Viceroyalty of New Granada, on October 18, 1805.

+His parents were Santiago Ospina and Urbina Rodríguez.

+Ospina was the father of president Pedro Nel Ospina, and grandfather of president Mariano Ospina Pérez.
 He died in Medellín, Antioquia, on January 11, 1885.
-His parents were Santiago Ospina and Urbina Rodríguez.
 His body was interred at the San Pedro Cemetery Museum.
 His son Tulio Ospina died on February 17, 1921, and was buried next to his father.

 Early life

 He was home schooled by both of his parents, Santiago and Urbina, and later received private tutoring from Professor José Félix Restrepo.
 He attended the School of San Bartolomé in Bogotá, where he graduated in jurisprudence and obtained a law degree in 1827.

 Ospina's ideas and activities in the 1820s and 1830s indicated that he already conceived of technical education as an important instrument for economic development and general social improvement.

-Private life

-Ospina was the father of president Pedro Nel Ospina, and grandfather of president Mariano Ospina Pérez.

 Military career

 In 1828, soon after graduating with a law degree, Ospina associated himself with a group of intellectuals, ideologists and politicians who did not agree with the ideas of General Simón Bolívar in proclaiming himself as Dictator of Colombia.
 Consequently, this group of intellectuals, students and military officers planned a coup d’état against Bolívar.
 On the night of September 25, 1828, an elite group of militants and military officers assaulted the Palacio de San Carlos (government palace).
 Ospina was among the militia that assaulted the palace.
 The coup d’état failed, and Ospina escaped alive.
 The events of this failed coup d’état against Bolívar are known in Colombian History as the Noche Septembrina (the night of September).

 Most of the conspirators of the Noche Septembrina, including General Francisco de Paula Santander were captured, tried and sentenced to death.
 Ospina, fearing for his life, escaped from Bogotá and found refuge in Antioquia, the land of his teacher and mentor José Félix de Restrepo, the illustrious professor of Envigado.

 In 1829, Ospina joins the army of General José María Córdova in the war against General Bolívar.
 General Cordova is killed in action and Ospina hides in the mountains of Santa Rosa de Osos, Antioquia, until 1830.
 Antioquia proclaims its secession from Colombia as an independent State and, Ospina is appointed as Secretary of State.